By Parag Deulgaonkar

 Damac did not respond to questions sent by Arabian Business.

-Last week, Jesse Downs, managing director, Phidar Advisory, said it is “too early” to call a property price recovery in Dubai which would continue to be impacted by a strengthening US dollar, increase in cost of debt and sluggish regional economic growth.For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Last week, Jesse Downs, managing director, Phidar Advisory, said it is “too early” to call a property price recovery in Dubai which would continue to be impacted by a strengthening US dollar, increase in cost of debt and sluggish regional economic growth.real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.